Flashback (Star Trek: Voyager)

-"Flashback" is the 44th episode of the American science fiction television series Star Trek: Voyager airing on the UPN network.
+"Flashback" is the 44th episode of the American science fiction television series Star Trek: Voyager.
 It is the second episode of the third season.
+The episode aired on UPN on September 11, 1996.

 The series follows the adventures of the Federation starship Voyager during its journey home to Earth, having been stranded tens of thousands of light-years away.
 In this episode, Captain Janeway must help Lt.
 Tuvok delve into his past to understand a memory triggered by the sight of a spatial phenomenon.

-This episode was produced along with Star Trek: Deep Space Nine's "Trials and Tribble-ations" as part of the Star Trek franchise's 30th anniversary.
-It features characters from Star Trek: The Original Series: Hikaru Sulu (George Takei) and Janice Rand (Grace Lee Whitney).
+This episode was produced along with Star Trek: Deep Space Nine's "Trials and Tribble-ations" as part of the Star Trek franchise's 30th anniversary, with both series featuring characters from Star Trek: The Original Series; Hikaru Sulu (George Takei) and Janice Rand (Grace Lee Whitney) appear in this episode.
 Both characters appear by means of a flashback by Tuvok, taking place during the events depicted in the film Star Trek VI: The Undiscovered Country.

 The episode was premiered the evening of August 9, 1996, at a convention held at the Britannia Hotel in Birmingham City Centre.
 The presentation was played from VHS tape.